Pan Voyevoda: Act 2

 Oleśnicki is in hiding awaiting the arrival of Dziuba and Jadwiga, who is coming to visit the old sorcerer to look into the future.
 Dorosz gives her a vessel with water; and peering into it Jadwiga sees the Voyevode and Maria at the altar.
 Gnawing jealousy and hatred for her rival make Jadwiga resolve to murder the girl.
 She begs for a mortal poison from Dorosh, who warns her that it may not hit its mark.
-Olesnici waits for her in the moonlight ("Nocturne: Moonlight") immersed in his bright dreams; and when Jadwiga appears she swears him to secrecy in a rapturous duet.
+Oleśnicki waits for her in the moonlight ("Nocturne: Moonlight") immersed in his bright dreams; and when Jadwiga appears she swears him to secrecy in a rapturous duet.
 They hear someone coming, and hide.
 It is Czapliński, recovered from his wounds, come to plan Maria's rescue with his friends.
 The young nobles decide to attack the castle on the day of the wedding.
 Jadwiga, having overheard the plot, creeps away as the old sorcerer meditates on the ways of fate.

 Act 3

 The hall of the Voyevode's castle.

 The wedding is celebrated by a luxurious feast with dancing [Mazurka], and singing from Dzjuba and the guests.
 The Voyevode wants to toast his new wife, but she politely refuses to do likewise.
 After a lively Polonaise, Jadwiga appears uninvited and is surprised before she can pour her poison into Maria's goblet by Dziuba, who tries to flirt with her.
-The Voyevode appears with his guests and berates his old lover, who is defended by Olesnici.
+The Voyevode appears with his guests and berates his old lover, who is defended by Oleśnicki.
 Jadwiga proudly warns the Voyevode that Maria's lover is preparing to invade the castle, and all reflect on the situation.
-The Voyevode prepares to meet the attack, and requests Maria to sing for his guests.
+The Voyevode prepares to meet the attack and requests Maria to sing for his guests.
 As she thinks of Czapliński's fate, Maria obeys with a gloomy song about a dying swan, much to the Voyevode's anger.
-To cheer up the guests old Dzjuba calls for another diversion: a rousing Cossack dance, which ceases abruptly as Czapliński and his friends burst into the hall.
+To cheer up the guests, old Dzjuba calls for another diversion: a rousing Cossack dance, which ceases abruptly as Czapliński and his friends burst into the hall.
 Maria, beside herself with joy, rushes to her former fiancé.
 Czapliński and the young nobles fight with the Voyevode and his servants, but are hopelessly outnumbered as the curtain falls.